shejz/Santander-Value-Prediction/README.md

 The evaluation metric for this competition is **Root Mean Squared Logarithmic Error**.

+**Best Score**:
+**Best Lag Value**: 36

+## Model
+**LightGBM Time-Series**

+Reformat the training and test sets by:
+(A) Adding the train and test leaks as new metadata features in the train and test sets (B) Loading the feature-scoring results for the desired time-series reconstruction configuration and integrating the highest-scoring features into the training and test sets (C) Loading and integrating the pre-calculated row-wise metadata into the train and test sets (D) Reduce the training and test sets to only include the newly-added features indicated in items (A) through (C)
+(E) Note that item (B)’s action can easily be modified to include the entire feature set rather than features that have been pre-scored

 |Model|Public score|Private score|Final rank|
 |---|---|---|---|
 | Lagged Time-Series  |0.56584|0.61634| 602/4477 ([Top 14%](https://www.kaggle.com/shielaj/competitions)|